Four tips for helping women climb the corporate ladder

 “Ascending to the corporate heights is a long climb.
 It takes aspiration, confidence and committed mountain guides to persevere.
 Women are ready to make the trek.
 Companies that encourage managers to help women actively navigate the path to the top will be more successful at making the most of the talent across their entire work force,” they conclude.

-What Uber tells us about women in etch
+What Uber tells us about women in tech

 Uber is just the latest company apparently caught in the act of discriminating against women in its workforce.
 “Sadly for many minorities in tech this is an old story,” says Penny Herscher, executive chairman at FirstRain, one of several technology companies she has helped to lead.